Library Association of Ireland: Activities

 The association publishes a journal, An Leabharlann – The Irish Library, and organises regular conferences.
-It participates in annual LAI and CILIP (Chartered Institute of Library and Information Professionals) Ireland Annual Joint Conferences.
+It participates in annual all-island LAI and CILIP (Chartered Institute of Library and Information Professionals) Ireland Annual Joint Conference.
 The LAI also organises an annual Library Ireland Week to celebrate libraries.

+Since 2016, the School Libraries Group of the LAI, working with the Youth Libraries Group, has administered the Great Reads Award, a prize for children's books by debut Irish authors short-listed by librarians and voted for pupils in primary and secondary schools.

 In 2021 the LAI announced that it had agreed to sponsor a category at the An Post Irish Book Awards.
 The new category, LAI Author of the Year, is awarded to an Irish author whose works contributed significantly to the reader experience and enjoyment of Irish books during the year, as nominated by librarians and library book club members.

+The LAI operates a scheme of three levels of professional award, recognising member progression and achievement..

-The LAI awards a number of professional awards and a President's medal to recognise and celebrate an individual who, while not directly working in libraries, has an exceptional track record of promoting libraries and/or issues of interest or concern to libraries.
+The association is a nominating body for the upper house of the Irish parliament, Seanad Eireann.
+It has since 2022 awarded a President's medal to recognise and celebrate an individual who, while not directly working in libraries, has an exceptional track record of promoting libraries and/or issues of interest or concern to libraries.
 The inaugural recipient of the President's medal was the President of Ireland Michael D Higgins who was presented with the medal at Áras an Uachtaráin on 12 June 2022.
 The second recipient, in 2023, was Ryan Tubridy, for his work promoting reading and libraries.

 In 2019 it was announced that the LAI would host the IFLA World Library and Information Congress in Dublin in 2020.
 However, in early 2020 this was postponed due to the COVID-19 pandemic until July 2022.

 The #ebooksos campaign, highlighting the limitations and restrictions imposed on libraries when sourcing and lending ebooks, was strongly supported by the LAI.

 In 2022, the LAI, with the Consortium of National and University Libraries (CONUL), the Irish Universities Association Librarian’s Group and the Technological and Higher Education Association Librarians’ Group, published a statement condemning the withdrawal of over a thousand ebook titles from library subscription packages by the publisher Wiley, and the relabelling of key ebook titles as etextbooks which would be sold as a subscription model to students based on class size.